10 Tips to Calm a Fussy Newborn

 - White Noise

 Just like tip #2 regarding ‘shhhh’ sounds, having constant white noise in the background works great.
 For those of you who are second time parents, you might notice how much more ‘easy’ your second newborn is, and how much they can fall asleep and remain calm when their older sibling is running around the house, singing, talking and playing.
 I am a big believer that newborns can hear their siblings while inside the womb, and find their ‘noisiness’ soothing.
 Run the dishwasher, washing machine, or simply just download an app!
 There’s an app for that!
-Here is the one I recommend.
+This white noise app is the one I recommend.
 I personally like the ‘fan’ noise.

 - Warm up